datapfranc/datapfranc.github.io-src/content/pages/3-BRD.md

 ### BRD Data Integration

-BRD collects and integrates heterogeneous and mutli-­source dataset into its Cloud­-based solution.
+BRD collects and integrates heterogeneous and multi-­source dataset into its Cloud­-based solution.
 All reviews are reported at Work and language level.
 Work is the main integration point that consolidate reviews assigned to all Books regardless of their editions/translations (whether print, digital or other form).
 Refer to LT’s Work concept definition.

 ### BRD Data Cleansing

 BRD applies procedure to cleanse, conform and validate data:

-1. Review Data is deduped
+1. Review Data is de-duped
     * Spot reader making same reviews within/across sites
 2. Data Error correction
     * Review with data issues can be flagged/corrected